Jeff Blake

 Jeffrey Bertrand Coleman Blake (born December 4, 1970) is an American former professional football quarterback who played in the National Football League (NFL) for 14 seasons.
-Blake was a member of seven teams during his NFL career.
-He spent his first two seasons with the New York Jets, who selected him in the sixth round of the 1992 NFL draft.
-His longest stint was with the Cincinnati Bengals from 1994 to 1999.
-He spent the second half of his career playing for the New Orleans Saints from 2000 to 2001 and one season each with the Baltimore Ravens, Arizona Cardinals, Philadelphia Eagles, and Chicago Bears.
+He was a member of seven teams during his NFL career, most notably the Cincinnati Bengals.

-During his Bengals tenure, Blake was selected to the Pro Bowl in 1995.
-He holds the record for the longest Pro Bowl touchdown at 93 yards.
+Blake played college football for the East Carolina, earning second-team All-American honors in 1991.
+He was selected him in the sixth round of the 1992 NFL draft by the New York Jets, where he spent his first two seasons.
+His longest stint was with the Bengals from 1994 to 1999, receiving Pro Bowl honors and setting the record for the longest Pro Bowl touchdown at 93 yards.
+Blake spent the second half of his career playing for the New Orleans Saints from 2000 to 2001 and one season each with the Baltimore Ravens, Arizona Cardinals, Philadelphia Eagles, and Chicago Bears.

 Early life

 Blake was born on December 4, 1970, in Daytona Beach, Florida, to Peggy and Emory Blake.
 His father was a slotback for the Canadian Football League with the Toronto Argonauts.
 Tragedy struck on July 5, 1976, when his mother died when trying to rescue her younger sibling from drowning at Wekiwa Springs State Park.
 Emory decided to cancel a tryout scheduled with the Tampa Bay Buccaneers and find a job to be with his only son.
 He was soon hired as a physical education teacher and coach in the school system of Sanford, Florida.
 Blake was near his father's side growing up, whether that involved singing in the choir at Progress Missionary Baptist Church to his pastor father or as a sideline helper at Seminole High School to his coach father.

 Blake was a star quarterback at Seminole High School in Florida, with his father Emory as offensive coordinator.
 When it came to recruiting, Florida, Miami, and Florida State tried to recruit him outside of the quarterback position, which he resisted.
 Of the three to actually offer him a chance to play the QB position, Blake chose East Carolina University, who heavily recruited him and gave him confidence that he could play at the school because "They were used to having black quarterbacks there...so in their eyes I was simply a quarterback."